webaware/eway-payment-gateway/readme.txt

 2. Click the Activate eWAY checkbox
 3. Enter your Rapid API key/password and Client Side Encryption keys for your live site and the sandbox
 4. Select the appropriate settings for your site

+### Configuring for Event Espresso

+1. Navigate to 'Event Espresso > Payment Methods' on the menu
+2. Select eWAY from the Payment Methods menu
+3. Click the Activate eWAY Payments buttom
+4. Enter your Rapid API key/password and Client Side Encryption keys for your live site and the sandbox
+5. Select the appropriate settings for your site

 ### Configuring for Events Manager